nmshd/documentation/_docs_integrate/data-model-overview.md

 If you want to [delete your Identity]({% link _docs_integrate/delete-identities.md %}), the actual deletion of all data associated with that [Identity](#identity) will only take place after a certain grace period has ended.
 Up until then, the data about the deletion process is stored in an object called IdentityDeletionProcess.
 It is possible to [cancel an IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) that hasn't reached the end of its grace period, yet.
-Furthermore, the deletion of an Identity can be triggered via the Backbone Admin UI.
-In this case, the Identity has to approve the IdentityDeletionProcess in order to start the grace period.
-The IdentityDeletionProcess can also be rejected if an Identity does not agree with its deletion triggered via the Backbone Admin UI.
-Since rejected and cancelled IdentityDeletionProcesses are stored, you can reach a situation in which there are multiple IdentityDeletionProcesses associated with the same Identity.
+Since cancelled IdentityDeletionProcesses are stored, you can reach a situation in which there are multiple IdentityDeletionProcesses associated with the same Identity.
 Note, however, that at all times there can only be at most one **active IdentityDeletionProcess**, i.e. with `"Approved"` as `status`, per Identity.

 | Name              | Type                          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                      | Remarks |